raviraa/browser-refresh/README.md

+# NOT MAINTAINED
+This plugin is not actively maintained.
+I have stopped using Atom.

 # browser-refresh package

 Reloads browser from within the atom editor using keyboard shortcut `f5` or `alt-shift-cmd-s`.
 Tested on **mac** and **linux**.